-- Shadow each staff member (Youth Support Partner, Family Support Partner, and Facilitator) at least once per month and use Wraparound Credentialing Tools for structured scoring/feedback to prevent drift and ongoing skill development. - Debriefs with each staff member within 2 days of the shadowing.
-Debrief needs to be documented, signed, and dated by the staff member and coach. - Coaches should attempt to observe different tasks/wraparound skills.
+- Shadow each staff member (Youth Support Partner, Family Support Partner, and Facilitator) at least once per month and use Wraparound Credentialing Tools for structured scoring/feedback to prevent drift and ongoing skill development. - Coach will provide evidence of debriefing of the results of activities with the team member (with a focus on feed forward) in their Coach/Supervision records. - Coaches should attempt to observe different tasks/wraparound skills.